VictorDenisov/keystone/README.md

 extra round trip to DB.
 For example when we are manipulating user then the resource is user id not the whole user because user id is available from the request and full user record will require extra round trip to the database.
-This behavior may be changed in future if it turnes out to be absolutely inevitable to retrieve the full resource for the authorization.
+This behavior may be changed in future if it turns out to be absolutely inevitable to retrieve the full resource for the authorization.

 Also not every handler that works with resources provides authorization function